-81. Plaintiff incorporates by reference the allegations contained in paragraphs 1-80, and each and every part thereof, as if fully stated herein.
+87, and each and every part thereof, as if fully stated herein.

-82. Under the California Private Attorneys General Act of 2004, California Labor Code § 2698-2699.5 ("PAGA") an aggrieved employee may bring a representative action as a private attorney general to recover penalties for an employer's violations of the California Labor Code and IWC Orders.
-These civil penalties are in addition to any other relief available under the California Labor Code, and must be allocated 75% to the California Labor and Workforce Development Agency ("LWDA") and 25% to the aggrieved employees, pursuant to California Labor Code § 2699.
+Labor Code § 2698-2699.5 ("PAGA") an aggrieved employee, on behalf of himself or herself and other current or former employees, may bring a representative action as a private attorney general to recover penalties for an employer's violations of the California Labor Code and IWC Orders.
+These civil penalties are in addition to any other relief available under the California Labor Code, and must be allocated 75% to the California Labor and Workforce Development Agency ("LWDA") and 25% to the aggrieved employee, pursuant to California Labor Code § 2699.

-- 83. Lime has committed the following violations of the California Labor Code and IWC Order No. 9-2001, each of which is actionable under PAGA, for which Plaintiff, as an aggrieved employee and private attorney general, is entitled to recover applicable statutory civil penalties on behalf of current and former employees and on behalf of the LWDA: - (a) Lime violates California Labor Code Sections 1182.12, 1194, 1194.2, 1197, and 1197.1 by failing and/or intentionally failing to pay Juicers minimum wage for all hours worked; - (b) Lime violates California Labor Code Section 226.8 (a)(1) by willfully misclassifying Juicers as "independent contractors;" - (c) Lime violates California Labor Code Section 226.8 (a)(2) by charging Juicers a fee to purchase Chargers and/or pay shipping and handling chargers, and by making deductions from their compensation if they fail to return a scooter to service by 7:00 a.m. charged to at least 95% of battery capacity; - (d) Lime violates California Labor Code Section 226(a) by failing to provide Juicers with an accurate itemized statement in writing showing, among other things: (1) total hours worked by the Juicer; (2) the name of the Juicer and only the last four digits of his or her social security number or an employee identification number other than a social security number, (3) the name and address of Lime; and (4) all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the Juicer, and by failing to keep records of such statements;
+- 90. Lime has committed the following violations of the California Labor Code and IWC Order No. 9-2001, each of which is actionable under PAGA, for which Plaintiff, as an aggrieved employee and private attorney general, is entitled to recover applicable statutory civil penalties on his own behalf, on behalf of current and former employees, and on behalf of the LWDA: - (a) Lime violates California Labor Code Sections 1182.12, 1194, 1194.2, 1197, and 1197.1 by failing and/or intentionally failing to pay Juicers minimum wage for all hours worked; - (b) Lime violates California Labor Code Section 226.8 (a)(1) by willfully misclassifying Juicers as "independent contractors;" - (c) Lime violates California Labor Code Section 226.8 (a)(2) by charging Juicers a fee to purchase Chargers and/or pay shipping and handling chargers, and by making deductions from their compensation if they fail to return a scooter to service by 7:00 a.m. charged to at least 95% of battery capacity; - (d) Lime violates California Labor Code Section 226(a) by failing to provide Juicers with an accurate itemized statement in writing showing, among other things: (1) total hours worked by the Juicer; (2) the name of the Juicer and only the last four digits of his or her social security number or an employee identification number other than a social security number, (3) the name and address of Lime; and (4) all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the Juicer, and by failing to keep records of such statements;

-dollars (\$100) for each aggrieved employee per pay period for the initial violation and two hundred dollars (\$200) for each aggrieved employee per pay period for each subsequent violation.
+dollars (\$100) for each aggrieved employee per pay period for the initial